 - Plan treatment if you have a low to moderate risk of heart disease or if your heart disease risk isn't clear.
-Your doctor can tell you if you might benefit from having a heart scan based on your risk factors.

-Some medical facilities and walk-in centers advertise heart scans as an easy way to measure your risk of a heart attack.
-These scans don't require a referral from a doctor and might not be covered by your insurance.
-Also, there are less expensive blood tests and blood pressure checks can help your health care team learn more about your heart attack risk.
+Some medical centers advertise coronary calcium scans as an easy way to measure the risk of a heart attack.
+These scans often don't require a referral.
+But they might not be covered by insurance.
+Less expensive blood tests and blood pressure checks can help your health care team learn more about your heart attack risk.
 Ask your doctor what heart tests are best for you.

 How you prepare

-When you arrive for the procedure, you will be asked to remove clothing above the waist and to wear a medical gown.
-You will also need to remove jewelry around your neck or near your chest.
+When you arrive for the test, you may be asked to change into a medical gown.
+Do not wear jewelry around your neck or near your chest.

 What you can expect

 Before a coronary calcium scan begins, sticky patches called electrodes are placed on your chest and sometimes your arms or legs.
 Wires connect the patches to a machine that checks your heartbeat.

 The scan is done using a computerized tomography (CT) scanner.
 You lie on your back on a movable table.
 The table slides into a large machine shaped like a tube.
 Your head is outside the scanner the whole time.
 The exam room will likely be cool.

 You may be given medicine to slow your heartbeat.
 This helps create clearer images.
 If you are nervous or anxious, you may get medicine to relax you.